ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/keynodes.md

 This API provides functionality to define keynodes on C++.

 A keynode is a key sc-element used by some program (agent) during its operation.
 Typically, keynodes can be classes and relations, which are sc-elements that program (agent) uses to find constructions in sc-memory or create new ones.
-However, keynodes can be any sc-elements, even connectors between sc-elements.
+However, keynodes can be any sc-elements (incl. connectors between sc-elements).

 ## **ScKeynode**